 Analyzed House Bill 10-1342 5% carve-out rule for low-income subscribers.
 Completed a study for the Colorado Energy Office to see how the low-income carve-out rule for community solar is currently being realized and identifying ways that the process can be improved.
 Click here to read the study.

 Evaluated eight low-income Community Solar Demonstration projects across Colorado.
-Working with the Colorado Energy Office to: 1) provide a detailed report of energy burden in Colorado; 2) provide an evaluation of eight low-income community solar models incorporated into the CEO’s demonstration project via discrete case studies; and 3) an analysis of the low-income community solar demonstration project as a whole, including an overview of overall impact on energy burden, approaches for replicability, and effectiveness of reducing energy burden.
+Worked with the Colorado Energy Office to: 1) provide a detailed report of energy burden in Colorado; 2) provide an evaluation of eight low-income community solar models incorporated into the CEO’s demonstration project via discrete case studies; and 3) an analysis of the low-income community solar demonstration project as a whole, including an overview of overall impact on energy burden, approaches for replicability, and effectiveness of reducing energy burden.